 As an academic curriculum, courses are designed to address specific areas of knowledge in a whole-person learning mode, with each class contributing to the completion of the learning objectives.
 This means that presence in each class meeting is essential for student learning and instructor evaluation.
 Students must be in attendance in residential and global courses.
-If a student is absent from the University for 14 consecutive calendar days, and no contact has been made by the student indicating intent to continue, the student may be withdrawn from the course and/or administratively withdrawn from the University.
 The policy statements below detail the nature of the required attendance for courses according to the various modalities of instruction, including on-campus, online, and at residential seminars and intensives.